Guide to Social Proof Marketing, Psychology, and Examples

 In other words, if someone else is doing something, we’re very likely to think that we should be doing that as well.

-Early Studies about Social Proof
+Early Social Proof Research

 Muzafer Sherif: A Study of Some Social Factors in Perception (1935)